C2DH/ranketwo/_units/boder/lesson-01/assignment-01.md

 [](/d/document-example)

 Find out and document whether there is a museum, archive or documentation centre in your neighbourhood, town, region or country that covers this topic and has a special collection of historical documents.
 What is it about?
 Does it include personal testimonies such as diaries, letters, memoirs, oral histories?
 Find out and document when the subject of the concentration camps with accounts of testimonies was first represented in newspapers, radio and television in your region, town and/country.
 In most countries National Libraries and Broadcasting Corporations have a published a digitized corpus or the catalogue of their material online.

+image germans murder  - image eichmann - image holocaust tv series

  Write a blog of max 750 words on the basis of your findings.
-Include 3 images.
-Click here for info about how to write a blog (before you start reading/listening, reflect on why you would trust the information on this website)
+ Click here to listen to a podcast with prof. Tim Hitchkock about introducing blogging into the historical practice Click here for a series of lessons to teach students how to write a blog.
+Add 3 images to your blog Click here to learn how to deal with copyright on the web.
+ Open another Padlet page, where you can post your blogs.